riemann/riemann/README.markdown

       state: Any string less than 255 bytes, e.g. "ok", "warning", "critical"
       time: The time that the service entered this state, in unix time
       description: Freeform text
+      tags: Freeform list of strings, e.g. ["rate", "fooproduct", "transient"]
+      ttl: A floating-point time, in seconds, that this event is considered valid for.
+Expired states may be removed from the index.
-      metric_f: A floating-point number associated with this event, e.g. the number of reqs/sec }
+      metric: A floating-point number associated with this event, e.g. the number of reqs/sec.
+    }

 Reimann clients submit these events to the server over the network.